VladKochetov007/quick_trade/docs/README.md

 # About

-This package is needed to optimize and facilitate trading with python. the module provides a convenient interface for trading.
+This package needed to optimize and facilitate trading with python.
+The module provides a convenient interface for trading.

 ## donate